 Use the thumbs up or down button on the pages of your website to get direct feedback from users.
 Do not add a lengthy survey with these buttons.
 Otherwise, people in Singapore will churn from filling them.
 It should be less than the second kind of feedback.

 The thumbs-up will show that your visitors are satisfied with their landing pages and the thumbs down will let you know that something did not go well.
 You can try Qualaroo, which will help you get instant feedback from page surveys in Singapore.

 Misconceptions About High Bounce Rate

 Imagine searching for cinema listings for a movie on a website.
 You spend so much time on the site’s pages in a bid to find the screening time and buy tickets.
 However, during all this time the cinema’s website will be achieving 0% bounce rates while you are suffering.

 The cinema company will enjoy unprecedented improvement considering every business’ aim these days is to portray a positive picture about their website’s bounce rates.
-To the ordinary clients, online platforms’ business acumen and reliability are always determined by their bounce rates.
-Therefore, while the client is busy trying to navigate the stuffed page in search of a specific product, the company is boosting their brand on the face of their prospective customers.
+To ordinary clients, online platforms’ business acumen and reliability are always determined by their bounce rates.
+Therefore, while the client is busy trying to navigate the stuffed page in search of a specific product, the company is boosting its brand in the face of its prospective customers.

 The misconception about low bounce rates being good is evident from this example.

 Google does not even use bounce rates to grade websites on search results.

 Google only employs the engagement metric in its systems to rank websites on search results.